popcor255/katacoda-tekton/getting-started-tekton-pipelines/step3.md

 and out of your **Task**.
 The following are examples of the most commonly needed resources.

-The **git resource** specifies a git repository with a specific revision from which the **Task** will pull the source code:
+The **git resource** specifies a git repository with a specific revision from which the **Task** will pull the source code.

-The **image resource** specifies the repository to which the image built by the **Task** will be pushed:
+The **image resource** specifies the repository to which the image built by the **Task** will be pushed.

-Create these files in the editor and apply them with kubectl:
+Create these files in the editor and apply them with kubectl.

+Make sure to change DOCKER_HUB_USERNAME with your username.

 ```yaml
 apiVersion: tekton.dev/v1alpha1